mark-hobbs/bayesian-inference-tutorial/README.md

 This repository contains Jupyter Notebooks to recreate the examples published in the following paper ([link](https://doi.org/10.1007/s11831-018-09311-x)):

-Rappel, H., Beex, L. A., Hale, J. S., Noels, L., & Bordas, S. P. A. (2020).
+>Rappel, H., Beex, L. A., Hale, J. S., Noels, L., & Bordas, S. P. A. (2020).
 A tutorial on Bayesian inference to identify material parameters in solid mechanics. *Archives of Computational Methods in Engineering*, 27(2), 361-385.

-The reader might also be interested in the following paper ([link](https://doi.org/10.1016/j.probengmech.2018.08.004))
+The reader might also be interested in the following paper ([link](https://doi.org/10.1016/j.probengmech.2018.08.004)):

-Rappel, H., Beex, L. A., Noels, L., & Bordas, S. P. A. (2019).
+>Rappel, H., Beex, L. A., Noels, L., & Bordas, S. P. A. (2019).
 Identifying elastoplastic parameters with Bayes’ theorem considering output error, input error and model uncertainty. *Probabilistic Engineering Mechanics*, 55, 28-41.

 ---